Daimler’s Uber rival mytaxi expands into Romania

-LONDON Mytaxi, the ride hailing app owned by German carmaker Daimler (DAIGn.DE), has agreed to buy a Romanian rival as part of efforts to create a pan-European service to take on Uber.
+LONDON (Reuters) - Mytaxi, the ride hailing app owned by German carmaker Daimler (DAIGn.DE), has agreed to buy a Romanian rival as part of efforts to create a pan-European service to take on Uber.

 Mytaxi Chief Executive Andrew Pinnington said the company was paying an “eight figure” sum to buy Romanian market leader Clever Taxi, which operates in 20 cities across the country.